An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

 #5.
 Page Speed

-Page speed is an SEO’s best friend.
-It’s one of the most critical factors that affects a site’s visibility in Google — and this conversation has only grown more important in recent years with Google’s announcement of Core Web Vitals update and page experience.
+Page speed is one of the most critical factors that affect a site’s visibility in Google — and it's only grown more important with Google’s announcement of Core Web Vitals update and page experience.

 In the update, the Core Web Vital metrics (which all relate directly to page speed) combine with other experience metrics to create the page experience signal.

 Page speed also has a direct correlation with bounce rate and conversions!
-It’s often first among the “it’s boring but it really works!” takeaways from SEO practitioner discussions.
-As a result, optimizing page speed and decreasing load time often delivers instant results to a company’s organic presence and sets the tone for improving the search experience.
+As a result, optimizing page speed and decreasing load time often deliver instant results to a company’s organic presence and improves the search experience.

 Recommended Reading: Page Speed and SEO: How to Improve User Experience and Rankings